hanami/guides/content/v2.0/actions/rack-integration.md

 ## Rack middleware

 Hanami mounts a thin default middleware stack.
-Additional middleware can be mounted either at application level, in the router, or for an individual action.
+Additional middleware can be mounted either at application level or in the router.

 ### Inspecting the middleware stack